silverstripe/developer-docs/en/03_Upgrading/07_Upgrading_Fluent.md

 ![The "Localisation" action group, expanded to show all the actions available in it](../_images/fluent/batch_actions_enabled.png)

-[hint]
+> [!TIP]
-Review available CMS UI components and enable those that you need.
+> Review available CMS UI components and enable those that you need.
-[/hint]

 ## Localised version history